-The Nebraska Department of Health and Human Services and the Nebraska Department of Labor (DOL) are working together to get under-employed clients on the Supplement Nutrition Assistance Program (SNAP) into jobs that pay a livable wage.
+The Nebraska Department of Health and Human Services (DHHS) and the Nebraska Department of Labor (DOL) are working together to get under-employed and unemployed clients on the Supplemental Nutrition Assistance Program (SNAP) into jobs that pay a livable wage.
 Our combined purpose is to assist motivated individuals in improving their skills and helping them achieve the ultimate goal of self-sufficient employment based on each individual's needs.
 The info below discusses some of the key components of the program.

 Here are some of the main eligibility requirements to consider:

-If all of these criteria are met and a client is interested then the client can contact their local SNAP Next Step worker (contact info below) to discuss enrolling.
+If all of these criteria are met and a client is interested then the client can contact their local SNAP Next Step worker (contact info below) or email DHHS.SNAPNextStepEandT@Nebraska.gov to discuss enrolling.

-After enrolling in the program, clients will have the benefit of working with both an employment specialist with DOL as well as the SNAP Next Step worker.
-The SNAP workers are dedicated, assigned workers for each client that is actively engaged in the program.
-In addition to assisting with getting better employment, they are also available to help with any questions or issues that arise with the SNAP case itself including, but not limited to, answering questions about benefits, explaining how new employment may affect their SNAP benefits and overall net gains, assisting with recertifications, and more.
+Once enrolled in the program, clients will have the benefit of working with both a Workforce Coordinator from DHHS as well as Employment Specialist with DOL in some cases.
+The SNAP Workforce Coordinators are dedicated for each client actively engaged in the program.
+In addition to assisting with improving employment, they are available to help with any questions or issues that arise with the SNAP case itself including, but not limited to, answering questions about benefits, explaining how new employment may affect their SNAP benefits and overall net gains, and more.

 SNAP Next Step Employment & Training (E&T) includes a partnership with DOL by co-enrolling participants in their Workforce Innovation and Opportunity Act (WIOA).
 This partnership assists those enrolled with:

 In addition, supportive services can be used in some situations to help with items such as: